Workspaces can be added dynamically during runtime.

 sourcecode, check how data manager uses container and its connections

-(see in the save()
+(see in the save() method)

-Create WorkspaceStorageConnection
+Create WorkspaceStorageConnection dummy implementation

 class.
 It is a freeform class, but to be close to the eXo JCR, check how

-to implement JDBC (org.exoplatform.services.jcr.impl.storage.jdbc.JDBCStorageConnection
+to implement JDBC (org.exoplatform.services.jcr.impl.storage.jdbc.JDBCStorageConnection).

-Take into account usage of ValueStoragePluginProvider
+Take into account usage of ValueStoragePluginProvider in both

 implementations.
 Value storage is a useful option for production